Effective Date: January 29, 2015

 Record Usability.
 A usable record is one that can be located, retrieved, presented, and interpreted.

 Records.
-All books, papers, maps, photographs, negatives, machine readable materials, diskettes, microfilm, audio tapes, or other documentary materials, regardless of physical form or characteristics, made or received by an agency of the U.S. Government under Federal law or in connection with the transaction of public business and preserved or appropriate for preservation by that agency or its legitimate successor as evidence of the organization, functions, policies, decisions, procedures, operations, or other activities of the Government or because of the informational value of the data contained therein.
+All recorded information, regardless of physical form or characteristics, made or received by an agency of the U.S. Government under Federal law or in connection with the transaction of public business and preserved or appropriate for preservation by that agency or its legitimate successor as evidence of the organization, functions, policies, decisions, procedures, operations, or other activities of the Government or because of the informational value of the data contained therein.
 Machine readable materials include, but are not limited to, optical disk, magnetic tape, sound recordings, microforms, and any other such recording medium regardless of how produced.
 Also see NONRECORD MATERIAL.

 Records center.
 (1) A facility for the economical storage and servicing of records pending their ultimate disposition.
 (2) An area or facility designated as a temporary staging area.
 Also see FEDERAL RECORDS CENTER.

 Records custodian.
 A records custodian is an organization or individual designated by the Records Owner as having responsibility for physical and/or electronic storage and protection of records throughout their retention period.
 They may also have responsibility for records disposition, if so designated.